 Bible verses about meditating on God Himself

 How do I meditate on God, you may ask?
-When we meditate on God Himself, we think about who He is, His awesome presence, and the splendor of His being.
+When we meditate on God Himself, we think about who He is, the awesome presence of God, and the splendor of His being.
 We focus on His character.

 “O God, we meditate on your unfailing love as we worship in your Temple.”